Banging Toolbox

 They can also make a variety of cuts, so even less experienced DIYers can begin using them without too much trouble.
 In fact, jigsaws are a great introduction to more advanced power tools.

-Starting with a cordless jigsaw kit, including a charger and batteries allows you to get other tools from the same brand in the future without having to get later get a second charger or battery.
+Starting with a cordless jigsaw kit, including a charger and batteries lets you get other tools from the same brand in the future without having to get later get a second charger or battery.

 This is known as buying a “bare tool” this can save you a bit of money buy avoiding owning multiple chargers and batteries throughout your toolkit.